TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Object Placement Puzzles.md

 * *Constraint*: No two tents are adjacent orthogonally or diagonally.
 * *Constraint*: The number of tents in each row and column matches the numbers given.

+### Toichika
+* *Goal*: Place arrows in some of the cells.
+* *Constraint*: Each region contains exactly one arrow.
+* *Constraint*: Arrows are paired if they point to each other.
+No arrow is unpaired.
+* *Constraint*: Regions with paired arrows are not orthogonally adjacent (that is, they do not share edges)
+* *Constraint*: No arrows are placed in between two paired arrows.

 ### Tren
 * *Goal*: Locate some blocks in the grid.
 Blocks correspond to "cars".
 * *Constraint*: Blocks are either $1\times 2$ or $1\times 3$ in dimension.
 * *Constraint*:  Each numbered cell is a part of a block.
 * *Constraint*: Numbers indicate the amount of possible moves of the block.
 * *Constraint*: Blocks only move in the direction of their short edge.

+### Triplets
+* *Goal*: Fill each square with figures (square, circle, triangle)
+* *Constraint*: Regions must either contain all identical or all different figures.
+* *Constraint*: When two figures are orthogonally adjacent across a region boundary, the figures must be different.

 ### Walls
 * *Goal*: Place a single orthogonal line in every blank cell.